-I asked fellow children’s picture book author Josie Dom to write a guest blog for my website, and she very kindly agreed!
+I asked fellow UK children’s author Josie Dom to write a guest blog for my website, and she very kindly agreed!
 In this article, Josie talks about the inspiration for her books and some of her favourite things.

 A fun part of being an author is getting to know other authors, and being invited to write a blog for another author’s website is a lovely honour.
 Hopefully, I won’t let you down Nick, while I write about what inspires me to write stories.

 Often, we will see or hear something that sets our imaginations running and the start of a story is born.
 However, our previous experiences in life are also in our heads and these inform the story too.
 Sometimes the experience is obvious but sometimes it is a hidden memory that only becomes apparent when the story is complete and you have time to reflect on what you have written.

 This was the case for me when I wrote Lum.
 It began life as a rhyme to make my children laugh, get on with cleaning their teeth and go to bed when they were messing about in the bathroom.
 After they’d gone to bed, in fact, after I’d gone to bed, the small rhyme expanded into a whole story and I jumped out of bed to write it.